America’s Largest National Park is Wrangell – St. Elias National Park in Alaska

 Where is the Wrangell – St. Elias National Park & Preserve?

-Located in what is essentially the shoulder of Alaska, connecting the Southeast region of the state with the rest of Alaska, the park contains 3 mountains ranges- the Wrangell, St. Elias and Chugach ranges.
+Located in what is essentially the shoulder of Alaska, connecting the Southeast region of the state with the rest of Alaska, the park contains 3 mountain ranges- the Wrangell – St. Elias, and Chugach ranges.
 Encompassing the major eastern drainages of the Copper River Watershed, the park stretches on the west, from the Copper River, through eastward to the international border with Canada.

 With the enactment of ANILCA, the National Park system more than doubled in size.
 While ANILCA parks are governed by agreements that differ from the rest of the park system, the overall goal is the same; to preserve the land in its natural state for the use and enjoyment for generations to come.

 How Do I Get To Wrangell – St. Elias National Park?